observablehq/runtime/README.md

 If *element* is specified, the value of this variable will be displayed in the specified DOM *element*.
 If the variable’s value is a DOM node, this node replaces the content of the specified *element*; if the variable’s current value is not a DOM node, the object inspector will automatically generate a suitable display for the current value.

-A variable with no associated *element* is only computed if any transitive output of the variable has an *element*.
-In other words, variables are computed on an as-needed basis to be displayed.
+A variable without an associated *element* is only computed if any transitive output of the variable has an *element*; variables are computed on an as-needed basis for display.
 This is particularly useful when the runtime has multiple modules (as with [imports](#variable_import)): only the needed variables from imported modules are computed.

 ### Variables

 A variable defines a piece of state in a reactive program, akin to a cell in a spreadsheet.
 Variables may be named to allow the definition of derived variables: variables whose value is computed from other variables’ values.
+Variables are scoped by a [module](#modules) and evaluated by a [runtime](#runtimes).

 <a href="#variable_define" name="variable_define">#</a> <i>variable</i>.<b>define</b>(<i>name</i>, <i>inputs</i>, <i>definition</i>)

 Redefines this variable to have the specified *name*, taking the variables with the names specified in *inputs* as arguments to the specified *definition* function.
 If *name* is null, this variable is anonymous and may not be referred to by other variables.
-The named *inputs* refer to other variables (possibly [imported variables](#variable_import)) in this variable’s module.
+The named *inputs* refer to other variables (possibly [imported](#variable_import)) in this variable’s module.
 Circular inputs are not allowed; the variable will throw a ReferenceError upon evaluation.

-The *definition* function may return a promise; derived variables will only be computed when the promise resolves.
-The *definition* function may likewise return a generator; the runtime will pull values from the generator on every animation frame, or if the generator yielded a promise, when the promise is resolved.
+The *definition* function may return a promise; derived variables will be computed after the promise resolves.
+The *definition* function may likewise return a generator; the runtime will pull values from the generator on every animation frame, or if the generator yielded a promise, after the promise is resolved.
 When the *definition* is invoked, the value of `this` is the variable’s previous value, or undefined if this is the first time the variable is being computed under its current definition.
-In other words, the previous value is preserved only when input values change; it is *not* preserved if the variable is explicitly redefined.
+Thus, the previous value is preserved only when input values change; it is *not* preserved if the variable is explicitly redefined.

 For example, consider the following module that starts with a single undefined variable, *a*: